pinskylab/CamotesROMS/README.md

 - ROMS/ Data input and output from ROMS model.
 - scripts/ Raw R code verisions of content in notebooks/

-Please contact kat.catalano[at]rutgers.edu with questions.
+Please contact malin.pinsky[at]rutgers.edu with questions.

 ## BCO-DMO Data Accessibility
 Pinsky, M., Stuart, M. (2023) Temperature loggers (HOBO) placed in two locations off the coast of the West coast of Leyte, the Philippines , 2012-2019.
 Biological and Chemical Oceanography Data Management Office (BCO-DMO).
 (Version 2) Version Date 2023-03-06. doi:10.26008/1912/bco-dmo.862415.2